Jackie Kannon

-Jackie Kannon (July 25, 1926 – February 1, 1974) was a stand-up comedian, club entrepreneur, and publisher.
+Jackie Kannon (July 25, 1926 – February 1, 1974) was a Canadian stand-up comedian, club entrepreneur, and publisher.
 With his printer Alexander Roman, he founded the publisher Kanrom, which published primarily humorous materials, including The New York Times best seller JFK Coloring Book.
 His night club The Rat Fink Room has been cited as "America's first comedy club".

 Early life

 Kannon was raised in Windsor, Ontario.
 His father, a cantor at a local synagogue, died when Kannon was five.
 He and his six siblings worked to make ends meet, with Kannon working at a family-owned newsstand.
 His first entertainment gigs were as a singer for radio station CKLW when he was seventeen.
 He attended (but did not graduate from) Assumption College.

 Comedy

 Kannon started in comedy in 1947 as the emcee at Club Top Hat in Detroit, where he worked for two years until his off-color material drew the attention of the Censorship Division of the local police, at which point the club fired him rather than draw further attention.
 He was later hired for a two week gig at Detroit's Gay Haven Club, which paid $450 for week.
 That gig turned into becoming a house comedian there, netting him $2000 per week by the time he left.
 He went on to have a local TV show on Detroit's WXYZ-TV.
 After that, he toured, getting booked in such places as the Coconut Grove (Los Angeles) and The Flamingo Casino (Las Vegas) and on the Borscht Belt before getting a room of his own.